-Furnace older than 13 yrs Smoke & CO detectors over 5 years old
+Smoke / CO detectors over 5 yrs old

 Items listed in this report may inadvertently have been left off the Summary Sheet.
 Customer should read the entire report, including the Remarks.

 DEFINITIONS

 SATISFACTORY (Sat.) - Indicates the component is functionally consistent with its original purpose but may show signs of normal wear and tear and deterioration.